 Best known for his later work on the Victorian Arts Centre and National Gallery, it was between 1939 and 1941 architect Roy Grounds finessed his trademark Modernist style on a series of apartment buildings in and around Melbourne’s inner southern suburbs.
-James Stephens and James Geer explore one of the most iconic, Toorak’s Moonbria, an ode to Grounds’ perfection of tiny spaces.
+James Stephens and James Geer explore one of the most iconic, Toorak’s Moonbria, an ode to Grounds’ enduring architectural legacy.

 On glimpsing the glass turret between the trees, you know you’ve found it.
 At street level, ‘Moonbria’ wears its name spelled with the iron framework of its front gate.
 A facade of glass, yellow brick and white rendered balconies sits close to the street behind a subtly stepped white brick wall, the stepped levels of the three storey high roof line ascending in the other direction.
 I have come to meet Jim Occleshaw, the owner and resident of a one-bedroom apartment who volunteered to show me and James our photographer through the building and his home.